 Induction is the first day at work, which aims to provide a new employee with basic information about the company.

-Employee is given a tour of the office, they are introduced to colleagues, clients, operational processes and procedures, contracts and payroll.
+An employee is given a tour of the office, they are introduced to colleagues, clients, operational processes and procedures, contracts and payroll.

-First week: Understanding the company culture
+The first week: Understanding the company culture

 Company culture is something that is hard to put into words.